raspberrypilearning/cd-intermediate-scratch-sushi/en/step_8.md

 + Once you're happy with the code, go ahead and add the rest of the pairs of values you noted down to the `Degrees List`{:class="blockdata"} and the `Increase List`{:class="blockdata"}.

 And that's it!
 Sit back and watch your program keep drawing lovely patterns in a neverending loop!
-If you want to add more patterns, you can: just add more pairs of numbers to the two lists and restart the program.
+And if you want to add more patterns, you can: just add more pairs of numbers to the two lists and restart the program.